Timothy M. Boyle

 Nancy Ironside teaches math to 5th & 6th graders.
 Born into a large, loving and chaotic family, she decided early on that she was well suited to be a middle school teacher.
 With education degrees from Westminster College and Temple University, she has taught 4th, 5th, 6th, 7th & 8th graders in a variety of schools, both public and private.
 She strives to assist students as they develop their problem solving skills, for math and for life.
 Ms. Ironside believes that learning should be joyful and personalized.
 She lives with her two teenaged sons and their three-legged cat in Oreland and enjoys being outside, reading, swimming, singing and walking.

 Before becoming the founding Technology Coordinator at SLAMS, Meredith spent eighteen years teaching at an elementary school in New Jersey.
 She is a true computer geek, with a passion for STEM and Making.
 Meredith is a Google For Education Certified Teacher, and a Google For Education Certified Trainer.
 She presents nationally for the Bureau of Education & Research, and is a sought after speaker for both educational technology and STEM topics.
 She has been a speaker at the ISTE Conference, National Maker Faire, World Maker Faire, and many other conferences and events.
 At SLAMS, she is sharing her love of both technology and STEM with her students along with her motto: If you’re not making a mess, you’re not doing it right!
 When she is not teaching or presenting, Meredith spends her time reading ridiculous amounts of books, kayaking the creeks and rivers of NJ, and hanging out with Maker-geek friends.
-She lives with two lazy dogs, the world’s least-intelligent cat, and two evil Bengals.
+She lives with two lazy dogs, the world’s least-intelligent cat, and an evil Bengal appropriately named Loki.
 She is extremely excited to be a part of the SLAMS family.
 You can follow her education adventures on her blog, Tech For Teachers, find her on Twitter, or email her.